 - To prevent back-ups in the resident lane we ask homeowners to not store the tag somewhere in your car and retrieve it when you pull up to the gate.
 This can slowdown cars entering as you stop at the gate and attempt to retrieve your tag and wait for the gate system to detect it and open.

 * What happens when a visitor comes to the gate?

 - A visitor inserts their driver’s license into the kiosk reader.
 If their identification is recognized by the system Envera will let them through.
 If the system can’t identify them then they give their name & who they are here to see, and the guard pulls up your list of visitors.
 If the person is on the list they will be granted access.
 If the person is not on your list, Envera will attempt to call you at the phone number on file once.
 If the phone is answered Envera will ask if this visitor is allowed in and let them in if you approve them.
 If you say you are not expecting them or Envera gets no answer they will ask the visitor to leave.
 If the visitor is on your list but marked as “Deny Access” on your list they will be asked to leave.
 Please let new visitors know they need to have their license handy for scanning when they arrive.

-* Will signage be put up to show the resident’s lane and the visitor’s lane?
+* Is signage up to show the resident’s lane and the visitor’s lane?

 - Yes.
 Signage has been put up that delineates the visitor’s lane from the resident’s lane.

-* Will there be fines for gate running and tailgating?
+* Are there fines for gate running and tailgating?